Nikshala1119/Tooni/README.md

+# The Spark of Inspiration

+It started with a simple observation in a rural classroom.
+I watched a room full of bright-eyed six-year-olds struggle through a rote English lesson—repeating words they didn't understand, taught by an overwhelmed teacher managing 60 students.
+But during lunch break, those same children huddled around a cracked smartphone, laughing hysterically at Shinchan's antics, perfectly mimicking his dialogues.

+That contrast haunted me: *Why do children memorize cartoon dialogues effortlessly but struggle with basic literacy?*

+The answer was obvious—**emotional connection**.
+Children don't learn from Shinchan because he's educational.
+They learn because they *love* him.

+This sparked the core question behind Tooni: **What if children could actually *talk* to their favorite cartoon characters—and learn English in the process?**

+---

 # Overview

 Tooni uses generative AI to transform English learning for children by letting them have real-time voice conversations with their favorite cartoon characters—Shinchan and Bluey.
 We combine **Google Gemini's Live API** for real-time conversational intelligence with **ElevenLabs' voice synthesis** to create authentic, character-accurate voices that kids instantly recognize and love.